Security builder & leader

 Expansion of the SANS Reverse-Engineering Malware (REM) Course FOR610 in 2010

-I am pleased to announce the 2010 expansion of the FOR610: Reverse-Engineering Malware (REM) course I teach at SANS Institute.
-This note outlines:
+I am pleased to announce the 2010 expansion of the FOR610: Reverse-Engineering Malware (REM) course

 New Topics Added to the Course as Part of the Expansion

-As the world of malware continues to evolve, so must the defenders' ability to understand the nature of the threat.
+As the world of malware continues to evolve, so must the defenders’ ability to understand the nature of the threat.
 Fortunately, the development of tools and techniques for reverse-engineering malicious software is not standing still.
-I'm excited about the opportunity to cover additional approaches to analyzing malware as part of the course expansion.
+I’m excited about the opportunity to cover additional approaches to analyzing malware as part of the course expansion.
+Here are the highlights of the updates introduced as part of the newly-added Day 5 materials:

-• The course now uses a specialized Ubuntu-based Linux distribution I designed to ease many malware analysis tasks.
+I designed to ease many malware analysis tasks.
 REMnux comes with a number of useful reversing tools installed and configured to save time.

 Upcoming Training Events Featuring New Materials